Series 1: Letters received & papers filed with them (1822 - 1827)

 European exploration and settlement

-This series includes correspondence relating to matters in areas outside the Moreton Bay settlement.
-These letters mention the development and administration of Port Curtis including land sales, suitability of the harbour, and tracings of Auckland and Lord Streets and Auckland Inlet.
-The Fitzroy region was noted for having land well-suited for pastoral and agricultural purposes with squatter establishments beginning to operate in the region.
-In 1855, the Moreton Bay settlement was requested to provide stock and other resources for the North Australian Exploring Expedition headed by Augustus Gregory.
+This series comprises correspondence on areas beyond the Moreton Bay settlement, including the development and administration of Port Curtis, land sales, harbour suitability, and tracings of Auckland and Lord Streets and Auckland Inlet.
+It notes the Fitzroy region’s pastoral and agricultural potential and the emergence of squatter establishments.
+In 1855, the Moreton Bay settlement was asked to supply stock and other resources for Augustus Gregory’s North Australian Exploring Expedition.

 Immigration and Shipping